 Our operations use chemicals and produce waste materials.
 We are subject to extensive environmental, health and safety laws, regulations and permitting requirements in multiple jurisdictions governing, among other things, the generation, use, storage, registration, handling and disposal of chemicals and waste materials, the presence of specified substances in electrical products, the emission and discharge of hazardous materials into the ground, air or water, the cleanup of contaminated sites, including any contamination that results from spills due to our failure to properly dispose of chemicals and other waste materials and the health and safety of our employees.
 Under these laws, regulations and requirements, we could also be subject to liability for improper disposal of chemicals and waste materials, including those resulting from the use of our systems and accompanying materials by end-users.
 These or future laws and regulations could potentially require the expenditure of significant amounts for compliance and/or remediation.
-If our operations fail to comply with such laws or regulations, we may be subject to fines and other civil, administrative or criminal sanctions, including the revocation of permits and licenses necessary to continue our business activities.
-In addition, we may be required to pay damages or civil judgments in respect of third-party claims, including those relating to personal injury (including exposure to hazardous substances that we generate, use, store, handle, transport, manufacture or dispose of), property damage or contribution claims.
+If our operations fail to comply with such laws or regulations, we may be subject to fines and other civil, administrative or criminal sanctions, including these relating to personal night or personal injury (including exposure to hazardous substances that we generate, use, store, handle, transport, manufacture or dispose of), property damage or contribution claims.
 Some environmental laws allow for strict, joint and several liabilities for remediation costs, regardless of fault.
 We may be identified as a potentially responsible party under such laws.
 Such developments could have a material adverse effect on our business, financial condition and results of operations.

-We are subject to environmental laws due to the import and export of our products, which could subject us to compliance costs and/or potential liability in the event of non-compliance.
+We are subject to environmental laws due to the import and export of our products, which could subject us to compliance costs and/or potential liability in the event of noncompliance.